 Research has shown that early intervention services (preschool years are considered “early” when it comes to intervention) can greatly improve a child’s development.
 Today, early intervention ABA therapy is widely recognized as a safe and effective treatment for autism.

-A number of studies have shown that when ABA is delivered by trained professionals, it can help learners with ASD make significant improvements in many areas such as social relationships, communication, play, self care, school and employment.
-Additionally, these studies have involved people ranging in age from children to adults.
+Currently, of all the treatments for autism, ABA therapy has the largest number of supportive studies.
+These studies have involved people ranging in age from children to adults.
+Specifically, studies have shown that when ABA is delivered by trained professionals, it can help learners with ASD make significant improvements in areas such as social relationships, communication, play, self care, school and employment.